lhqg/ansible-springboot/README.md

-The Author(s) of this Ansible roles SHALL NOT be held liable nor accountable, in any way, of any malfunction or limitation of said module, nor of the resulting damage, of any kind, resulting, directly or indirectly, of the usage of this Puppet module.
+The Author(s) of this Ansible roles SHALL NOT be held liable nor accountable, in any way, of any malfunction or limitation of said module, nor of the resulting damage, of any kind, resulting, directly or indirectly, of the usage of this Ansible roles.

 It is strongly advised to always use the last version of the code, to check for the compatibility of the platform where it is about to be deployed, to compile the module on